Snow bunting: Migration

+Physiological adaptations

+Right before the breeding season, snow buntings undergo significant physiological changes to prepare for their journey to higher Arctic regions.
+One of the most obvious changes is an increase in body weight.
+They undergo the process of hyperphagia, or increased food take, which builds up their fat reserves.
+Their overall fat mass increases by 30%, while their lean mass decreases by 15%.
+The size of their pectoralis muscle also increases so that they can increase shivering thermogenesis through muscle contractions.
+As they reach the Arctic, snow buntings must be ready to engage in breeding and courtship.
+Their fat reserves also provide energy for reproduction during this time.
+Once the breeding season is over, snow buntings lose most of their extra fat to fly back to the southern regions where they continue to live until next season.

 Behaviour

 Food and feeding

 From the fall to the spring the snow bunting eats a variety of weeds such as knotweed, ragweed, amaranth, goosefoot, aster, and goldenrod and also eats various types of grass seeds.
 During this season it will forage in the snow collecting seeds from lower stems.
 During the summer their diet includes seeds of crowberry, bilberry, bistort, dock, poppy, purple saxifrage and invertebrates such as butterflies, true bugs, flies, wasps and spiders.
 The nestlings are fed exclusively on invertebrates.
 Snow buntings also prey on basking spiders by throwing rocks around and less regularly they will try to catch invertebrates in flight.

 Breeding

 Snow buntings have a monogamous behaviour in which the males have a positive impact in the reproductive success of the female, although they are not essential to the survival of the nestling.
 The male will follow the female during her fertile period to make sure that she will not mate with any other male.
 The nest sites provide safety but bring other challenges to snow buntings, since in rock cracks and fissures the microclimate could be harsh, the incubation time might be longer for this species and there is a risk that the lower temperatures kill the embryo.
 To overcome this challenge, the male will bring food to the female during the incubation time, in this way she will be able to constantly control the temperatures of the nest microclimate improving the hatching success and reducing the incubation time.

-This passerine lays eggs as soon as the ambient temperature is above 0 degrees Celsius The eggs are blue-green, spotted brown, and hatch in 12–13 days, and the young are already ready to fly after a further 12–14 days.
+It lays its eggs as soon as the ambient temperature is above 0 °C The eggs are blue-green, spotted brown, and hatch in 12–13 days, and the young are already ready to fly after a further 12–14 days.